 Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Subscribe to our free homeschool newsletter to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-🗓 TODAY, Sunday (5 January 2025) — Today is the 5th day of 2025; there are 360 days remaining in this common year.
-Learn more about different modern and historical calendars in the Science & Technology section in your (brand new 2025!)
-River Houses almanac. 📚 Today is the also Twelfth Day of Christmas and tonight is Twelfth Night, and that means it’s the end of our Holiday Music Month — and you know what song we’ll be going out with. 🍐🌳
+Monday (5 January 2026) — Today is the Twelfth Day of Christmas and tonight is Twelfth Night, and that means it’s the end of our Holiday Music Month — and you know what song we’ll be going out with. 🍐🌳

-Wednesday (8 January 2025) — Today is the birthday of two great British scientists: the naturalist Alfred Russel Wallace (1823–1913), co-discoverer with Charles Darwin of the principle of natural selection, and the physicist and cosmologist Stephen Hawking (1942–2018). 🦋 🌌 And in another sphere of human accomplishment, today is also the birthday of Elvis Presley (1935–1977)! 🎸 Our homeschool poem-of-the-week for second week of January is Gail Mazur’s “Ice,” for homeschool dads and all wintertime learners.
-Print your own River Houses Poetry Calendar and follow along with us throughout the new year. ⛸ And our Wednesday tour of American Heritage Sites this week will take you to George Rogers Clark National Historical Park in Indiana. 🇺🇸
+Thursday (8 January 2026) — Today is the birthday of two great British scientists: the naturalist Alfred Russel Wallace (1823–1913), co-discoverer with Charles Darwin of the principle of natural selection, and the physicist and cosmologist Stephen Hawking (1942–2018). 🦋 🌌 In another sphere of human accomplishment, today is also the birthday of Elvis Presley (1935–1977)! 🎸 And our homeschool poem-of-the-week for second week of January is Gail Mazur’s “Ice,” for homeschool dads and all wintertime learners.
+Print your own River Houses Poetry Calendar and follow along with us throughout the new year. ⛸️

 🥂 ❄️ OUR WEEKLY TOAST is a New Year’s traditional: “May every new year bring us new joys.”